-Most mothers probably wouldn’t expect to stumble on their child making a weapon in their home.
+Most mothers probably wouldn’t expect to stumble on their child making a wooden spear in their home.
 They probably wouldn’t imagine being excited about it either.
-But when I caught Miss Possum making a wooden spear, I’ll admit I was surprised, but I was genuinely thrilled that she was creating nature craft without any prompting from me.
+But when I caught Miss Possum making a weapon, I’ll admit I was surprised, but I was genuinely thrilled that she was creating nature craft without any prompting from me.

 I enjoyed watching Miss Possum try several tools to get the desired sharp point on her piece of wood.
 First, she tried scraping the wood on the cement to try and sharpen the end.

 Next, she tried using a rock.
 At this stage I felt like I was watching a caveman trying to get the desired effect with a primitive tool.

 Miss Possum was getting frustrated so I suggested a filing tool we had in the garage.
 This worked a treat and rubbing back and forth she filed the wood down to a point.

 Next, let your child paint their spear.
 This isn’t essential but there is something special about decorating your own spear that builds ownership and respect for your tool.

 Now that your child has a wooden spear, they need to learn how to use it and use it in a safely.
 When the spear is dry, it’s time to make the target.

 Use some cardboard and paint to create your own target and add points to each colour.

 We put the target up in the bush walk and all the girls had a go at hitting the target with the spear.

 They can learn even more about tools if you let them.
 Here are some ideas: